heppocogne/RandomPixelArt/README.md

   - None: Generates asymmetric images.
   - Horizontal: Generates horizontally symmetric images.
   - Diagonal: Generates diagonally symmetric images.
-- **Noise period** (0.1~32)
+- **Noise frequency** (0.01~1)
   Affects the complexity of the generated images.
-Smaller value will result in more complicated images.
+Larger value will result in more complicated images.
 - **Weight** (0~100)
   The (approximate) percentage of pixels of each color.